This page was last updated July 2, 2025.

 Vote for the Amendments

-Our governing documents require 75 percent approval of the Association’s voting power to pass each amendment.
+Our governing documents (Third Amendment of the Declarataion) require 75 percent approval of the Association’s voting power to pass each amendment.
 Voting remains open until the amendments are either approved or they fail.

-Whether you are in favor of or against the amendments, please sign, date, and return the enclosed Consent Ballot to our property management company, Associa CMS – Mason.
+When you receive your ballot, whether you are in favor of or against the amendments, please sign, date, and return the Ballot to our property management company, Associa CMS – Mason.
 We appreciate your prompt response.

 Review the Amendments